 What Should I Take to Senegal?

-- Money Belt – Due to the amount of pick-pocketing that occurs, a money belt will allow you to keep your money and passport safe.
+- A money belt – Due to the amount of pick-pocketing that occurs, a money belt will allow you to keep your money and passport safe.

-- Inhaler (if you have respiratory problems) – Due to all the sand in the area, some individuals may notice their respiratory issues become more severe.
+- An inhaler (if you have respiratory problems) – Due to all the sand in the area, some individuals may notice their respiratory issues become more severe.

-- Walking Footwear – there are lots of places to explore and a good pair of shoes will keep your feet from hurting at the end of the day.
+- Walking shoes or sandals – there are lots of places to explore and a good pair of shoes will keep your feet from hurting at the end of the day.

 Canadian Embassy to Senegal